Imran10896/Imran10896/README.md

 - I am currently working on the following projects:

-  - 🔭 **Enhancing Portfolio Optimization**: Integrating network analysis and machine learning to revolutionize investment strategies.
+  - 🔭 **Enhancing Portfolio Optimization** Integrating network analysis and machine learning to revolutionize investment strategies.

-  - 🔍 **Uncovering Core-Periphery Structures**: Investigating hidden core-periphery structures in hyperbolic network models (such as PSO and S1 models), revealing their natural embedding and applicability to real-world systems.
+  - 🔍 Investigating hidden core-periphery structures in hyperbolic network models (such as PSO and S1 models), revealing their natural embedding and applicability to real-world systems.

-  - 🧩 **Exploring Meso-Scale Structures**: Detecting meso-scale structures, particularly core-periphery and community structures, in networks.
+  - 🧩 Detecting meso-scale structures, particularly core-periphery and community structures, in networks.

 ## 📫 How to reach me: